-For the recreational opportunities on the Preserve, the District holds two cooperative agreements with Pasco County for the management of the facilities associated with the Park.
+For the recreational opportunities on the Preserve, the District is a party to two cooperative agreements with Pasco County for the management of the facilities associated with the Park Tract.
 There is a management agreement with the Florida Turnpike Enterprise and the Pasco County Board of County Commissioners for the management of the Suncoast Scenic Parkway Corridor.
 There is a designation agreement with the Florida Department of Environmental Protection (FDEP) Office of Greenways and Trails (OGT) for the designation of the recreation trails on the Preserve for the purpose of providing recognition as part of the OGT trail network.

-For the purposes of environmental education, there is a land use agreement with the Pasco County School Board for the management of the Starkey Education Center.
+For the purposes of environmental education, there is a land use agreement with the Pasco County School Board for the management of the Starkey Environmental Education Center.

-The District also holds license agreements and utility easements with Pasco County, TBW, Florida Gas Transmission, and the Florida Department of Transportation for varying responsibilities upon the Licensee.
+The District has also granted license agreements and utility easements to Pasco County, TBW, Florida Gas Transmission, and the Florida Department of Transportation for varying uses.